pingleware/cuda/README.md

 # CUDA Development
 To help in understanding CUDA development for NVIDIA GT 730 (https://www.amazon.com/dp/B09KTFWNPK), and is not support under OLLAMA, though this card is supported.
+I choose this card for it's low profile configuration as the card will be installed in a 2U mini-itx rack case.
+Since OLLAMA does not support this GPU, a private build of OLLAMA must be performed to include support for this GPU card.

 ![alt text](images/gpu-windows11.png "GPU Monitorin on Windows 11")